w5unt/w5unt.github.com/membership.md

 Officers (2013-2014)
 --------------------
-Since the club was re-activated this year, officers for 2012-2013 were appointed by the club President.
+These officers were appointed by the 2012-2013 officers February 26, 2013.
-Elections will be held May of 2013.

 |-------------------------------|
 |Name|Callsign|Position|Class Of|